✨We are a Luxury Piercing Boutique – By Appointment Only✨

 💦NeilMed Piercing Aftercare is a sterile Saline Solution spray that can be used to conveniently irrigate and flush the piercing.
 Great to keep in your purse or school bag to clean on the go.
 This is an easy alternative to the soaking method.
 (Due to the nozzle tip, Septum and Nostril Piercings should always use Soaking method) $150 hkd each or +$100 hkd with piercing service.
 Recommended by: Maria Tash and Association of Professional Piercers

 WHAT CAN I DO WHEN MY PIERCING IS IRRITATED?

-When your piercing is irritated, the best way to soothe that issue is to do a Saline Soak (as explained in my Aftercare Guide).
+When your piercing is irritated, the best way to soothe that issue is to do a Saline Soak (as explained in our Aftercare Guide).
 Even piercings that are well healed can sometimes flair up if cleaning has stopped.
-Depending on location, you can choose to use NeilMed Piercing Aftercare (sold by me) or follow my suggested Saline Soak/ Sea Salt Soak.
+Depending on location, you can choose to use NeilMed Piercing Aftercare (sold by me) or follow our suggested Saline Soak/ Sea Salt Soak.